JetBrains/compose-multiplatform/tutorials/Keyboard/README.md

 ## Focus related events

 It works the same as Compose for Android, see for details [API Reference](https://developer.android.com/reference/kotlin/androidx/compose/ui/input/key/package-summary#keyinputfilter)

+`Modifier.shortcuts` is used to define one or multiple callbacks for `KeysSet`s.

 The most common use case is to define keyboard handlers for active controls like `TextField`.
 Here is an example: